cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/power/models/PowerModelSquare.rst

 .. java:package:: org.cloudbus.cloudsim.power.models
    :noindex:

-.. java:type:: public class PowerModelSquare implements PowerModel
+.. java:type:: public class PowerModelSquare extends PowerModelAbstract

    Implements a power model where the power consumption is the square of the resource usage.